benwatson/docs/lod/lab-on-demand-lti-integration.md

 >
 > After gathering your LTI Client Key, LTI Client Secret, and Content URL, the next step is to [Integrate Content into an LTI consumer.](#integrating-content)

 Labs that are launched from within LTI Providers may return a score back to the provider upon completion.
-If the lab is includes scored activities or performance-based testing items, the score calculated at the end of the lab will automatically be sent to the LTI Provider; however, if the lab does not include scored activities or performance-based testing items, you can still configure a LTI scoring policy for the lab such that the lab is scored based on the amount of time that a learner spent in the lab, or based on the number of tasks that were completed in the lab.
+If the lab includes scored activities or performance-based testing items, the score calculated at the end of the lab will automatically be sent to the LTI Provider; however, if the lab does not include scored activities or performance-based testing items, you can still configure a LTI scoring policy for the lab such that the lab is scored based on the amount of time that a learner spent in the lab, or based on the number of tasks that were completed in the lab.

 To configure a lab to use a LTI scoring policy, there are several options in the **LTI** section of the **Advanced** tab of a lab profile.